yeoman/bower-requirejs/readme.md

 	}
 });

+grunt.loadNpmTasks('grunt-bower-requirejs');

 grunt.registerTask('default', ['bower']);
 ```

 ## Documentation

-When the `bower` task is run it merges the paths to installed Bower components into the `paths` property of your RequireJS config.
+When the `bower` task is run it merges the paths of installed Bower components into the `paths` property of your RequireJS config.

 ### rjsConfig